Connect with us

 The value of approved home plans in Nairobi increased by 115 per cent in the first half of this year, according to a report issued recently by the Kenya National Bureau of Statistics (KNBS).

-KNBS data indicated that residential building plans approved during the period increased to Sh51 billion compared to Sh23.7 billion in the first half of 2012, due to increased demand for housing.
+KNBS data indicated that residential building plans approved during the period rose to Sh51 billion compared to Sh23.7 billion in the first half of 2012, due to rising demand for housing.

 Hellen Ndaiga, a graduate of Daystar University with a degree in Communications, is an accomplished reporter experienced in covering construction news.
 She offers a unique perspective to our coverage.